Understanding Flood Insurance in the USA

 Difference Between Homeowners Insurance & Flood Insurance

-Homeowners Insurance covers events like fires, theft, or wind damage—but NOT floods.
+Homeowners Insurance covers fires, theft, and wind damage, but NOT floods.

-Flood Insurance specifically covers water damage from overflowing rivers, storm surges, heavy rainfall, and more.
+Flood Insurance covers water damage from floods, storm surges, and heavy rain.

 Why Flood Insurance is Essential in 2025